dahimbis/dahimbis/README.md

 **When I'm not coding or studying:**

 I love working with students through STEM outreach programs.
 Nothing beats the moment when someone realizes they can build the future too.
-Also currently papers about my STEM experiences and best practices.
+I am also currently writing research papers on STEM experiences, best practices, effectiveness of STEM outreach programs.
-I am a Member of IEEE and love to volunteer for conferences, workshops, and any community-engaging activities that have a positive impact on humanity.
+I am a Member of IEEE and enjoy volunteering for conferences, workshops, and community-engaging activities that have a positive impact on humanity.
 I also enjoy exploring new places, regions, cities, and countries whenever possible—probably thinking about visiting Mars too.
 Lastly, I am very passionate about AI in Educatin, Health and Public Administration.